Ray Kurzweil On How We'll End Up Merging With Our Technology

 The reality is, if machines get to the intelligence level of a dog by that time, the actual experts will be ecstatic because that is very unlikely to happen.
 Human-level intelligence is not even on the table, i.e. there is not indication at all that it is possible.
 In fact, even said dog is a stretch and may turn out to be infeasible in this universe.
 (If you are a physicalist and argue that humans a

-Human level processing power, NOT intelligence (Score:2)
+Human level processing power, NOT intelligence (Score:3)

 People always mistake processing power for intelligence.
 They are NOT the same, anymore than memory = intelligence.